midhunhk/moon-shine/README.md

 Basically you create nodes and links between nodes however which way you want.
 This can be used to create complete tree like structures.
 See the above example image.

+You can set an arbitrary `x` and `y` when you create the nodes, then drag them to the correct position.
+Once you are good with the positions you can generate the code with corresponding positions and update the `data.js`.

 ```
   function createNodes() {
 	  // create node format {title, id, x, y}